Neurological effects of hydrocodone.

 HEALTH Experiencing whiplash following an automobile accident, the urgent care physician offered a choice between codeine, hydrocodone or oxycodone.
 Doctors can quickly prescribe an opiate remedy for pain and get to the next patient.
 Whiplash?
 Back pain?
 Broken bone?
 Opiates are very effective at controlling pain, and relatively cheap.

 Vicodin is a combination of hydrocodone (5, 10 or 15 mg) and acetaminophen (325 mg).
 Its three “flavors” are often prescribed to treat moderate to severe pain.
-In a clinical study, Percocet, a combination of oxycodone and acetaminophen, is 1.5 times more potent than Vicodin (5 mg).
-Percocet is prescribed to treat moderate to severe pain.
-Both of these products are opiates with similar side effects.
-These are some of the common opiates and their generic names.
+In a clinical study, Percocet, a combination of oxycodone and acetaminophen, is 1.5 times more potent than Vicodin.
+Percocet is prescribed to treat more severe pain.
+Both of Percocet and Vicodin are opiates with similar side effects.
+Below are some of the common opiates with their generic names.
 Here is an incomplete list of opiates in order of increasing strength.

 - Vicodin, Norco, Hycodan, Lortab, Lorcet (hydrocodone)

 Short-term effects of hydrocodone are that it can modify pain signals in the central nervous system.
 It does not eliminate the source of the discomfort but changes the body’s perception of pain.
 Hydrocodone also increases the amount of pleasure-producing dopamine in the brain.